 It turns out there was another French inventor, Louis Le Prince (apparently we owe a lot to the French), who was experimenting with motion pictures and had apparently perfected the technique by 1890.
-But when he arrived in the US for a planned public demonstration that same year - potentially eclipsing Edison's claim on the technology - he mysteriously vanished from a train.
+But as he was preparing for a public demonstration in the U.S. that same year - potentially eclipsing Edison's claim on the technology - he mysteriously vanished from a train between Dijon and Paris.
 His body and luggage, including his invention, were never found.
 Conspiracy theories about his untimely disappearance have circulated ever since (we're looking at you, Thomas Edison).